The HyperTexts

 by Michael R. Burch

 Drats, another rejection slip!
-I know I probably shouldn't complain, because I've been fortunate enough to have been published over 900 times in literary journals and sundry publications around the globe.
-Lately some of my poems have even been "going viral," as people cut and paste them to blogs and other websites.
-It seems teachers, students and peace activists like some of my poems enough to "borrow" them, and I find it pleasing and gratifying when they do.
-But I must admit that I still find myself a bit irked when editors who should know what to do with good poems (i.e., publish them) tell me that my poetry is "wonderful" but "not right for us."
-What does that mean, exactly?
-How can something be "wonderful" but "not right"?
+But was the slip-up mine, or the editor's?
+I probably shouldn't complain, since I've been published widely in literary journals and sundry publications around the globe.
+Lately some of my poems have been "going viral," as people cut and paste them to blogs and other websites.
+It seems some people like my poems enough to "borrow" them, and I find it pleasing and gratifying when they do.
+But I still find myself a bit irked when editors who should know what to do with good poems (publish them!) tell me that my poetry is "wonderful" but "not right for us."
+How can poems be "wonderful" but "not right"?

-As the editor of The HyperTexts, I believe I understand the most basic job function of poetry editors, which is to publish the best possible poetry that meets the editor's written guidelines.
-For example, if a poetry journal publishes only haiku, then the poetry submitted must fit the editor's definition of "haiku" while being simultaneously worthy of publication.
-I would certainly have no objection to the editor of a haiku journal rejecting my submission of a sonnet: indeed, I would be foolhardy and a pest if I submitted a sonnet to Haiku Heaven.
-But when a poetry journal's published guidelines say that it "includes all fronts of poetry with as little bias as possible."
+Being a poetry editor myself, I believe I understand the most basic function of poetry editors everywhere, which is to publish the best possible poetry that meets their stated guidelines.
+So, for example, if a journal publishes only haiku, any poetry submitted must fit the editor's definition of "haiku" while being worthy of publication in his/her opinion.
+I would certainly have no objection if the editor of a haiku journal rejected my submission of a sonnet.
+Indeed, I would have been foolhardy to submit a sonnet to, let's say, Haiku Heaven.
+But what about a journal whose guidelines say that it "includes all fronts of poetry with as little bias as possible."
 I might expect to be published if the editor of this journallet's call it Biasless Schizophrenic, or BS for shortfound my poems to be "fine, even beautiful."
-Alas, this is not the case, and I fear it's because some editors still consider poems that employ meter and rhyme to be automatically "outdated."
-But if this was the case, most popular songs and many TV jingles would feel automatically archaic.
-Since Mick Jaggar and Eminem are considered to be modern practitioners of the English language, not antiquarians, I fail to see why poets should discriminated against if they employ rhythm and rhyme.
-Since my poems are written in grammatically correct modern English, I take issue with what seems to be a knee-jerk reaction against rhythmical rhyming poetry.
-Here are some excerpts for the BS rejection missive I recently received:
+Alas, this was not the case, and I fear it's because some editors still consider poems that employ meter and rhyme to automatically be "archaic."
+But if this was the case, most popular songs and many TV jingles would be automatically archaic.
+Since Mick Jaggar and Eminem are not considered to be antiquarians, I disagree that such a strange, unjust measure should be applied to poets.
+And because my best poems are written in grammatically correct modern English, I take issue with what seems to be a knee-jerk reaction against rhymed metrical poetry.
+Here are some excerpts from the BS rejection missive I received:

 I will let the reader judge whether the work I submitted was written in anything other than good modern English.
 Here are two examples: